 To reduce chances of animals bothering our bags on nearby kayak camping trips (like the Ozarks or Kansas City area), we pack food in drybags or scent-proof options then put those inside the closed kayak hatches and then turn the kayak over.
 Hanging a bag is also an option.
 Areas with bears require additional safety measures.
 Check out this excellent article from REI on Food Storage And Handling for Campers and Backpackers for specific tips.

 Following are a few examples of options for carrying food and toiletries safely.
 Before buying any bear-resistant or bear-proof kayak camping gear, measure your hatch openings and make sure you can get them inside your kayak.
 Hard-shelled canisters and fully-packed scent-proof bags can be bulky!

 Ultralight bag made of a stainless steel mesh and hook and loop fastener makes it nearly impossible for rats, ravens, birds, rodents, squirrels, raccoons, oppossoms, mice, and other critters to chew through this bear sack.
 The kit includes scent-proof bags and hanging kit.

 - Bear Safe Tall Food Storage Container

 Tapered shape slides easily in and out of a backpack, or on a canoe or SUP.
-If you have large storage capacity and big hatch openings, this might also work in a kayak.
+If you have a sit on top kayak, this might also work for you.